Nested virtualization in Azure Lab Services

 |Large (nested virtualization)||Standard_D8s_v4||3rd Generation Intel® Xeon® Platinum 8370C (Ice Lake) or the Intel® Xeon® Platinum 8272CL (Cascade Lake)|

-Each time that a template VM or a student VM is stopped and started, the underlying processor may change.
+Each time that a template VM or a lab VM is stopped and started, the underlying processor type might change.
 To help ensure that nested VMs work consistently across processors, try enabling processor compatibility mode on the nested VMs.
 It's recommended to enable Processor Compatibility mode on the template VM's nested VMs before publishing or exporting the image.